normanbarber/map-favorite-locations/README.md

 ### Running Test

-To run e2e tests you must download chromedriver.exe and selenium-server-standalone-2.33.0.jar and save into ./test/selenium
+To run e2e tests you must download [chromedriver.exe](http://chromedriver.storage.googleapis.com/index.html) and [selenium-server-standalone-2.33.0.jar ](http://docs.seleniumhq.org/download/)

 I didn't include these in the repo because of the size.